 After residency (CMPA)

-Once you have completed your postgraduate education, you will have to take out liability protection from the Canadian Medical Protective Association (CMPA), in order to protect you for the medical acts performed during your practice.
+Once you have completed your postgraduate education, you will have to take out liability protection in order to protect you for the medical acts performed during your practice.
 When completing the questionnaire, to the question concerning your liability insurance coverage during residency, you must enter Direction des assurances du réseau de la santé et des services sociaux (DARSSS).

 Under the collective agreement, the liability insurance you enjoy during residency through the DARSSS covers all medical acts you performed during your residency, regardless of when in the future any legal action might be taken.
 It does not, however, cover action for complaints of an administrative nature or of professional misconduct that could be filed against you with an establishment or the Collège des médecins du Québec.
 It should nevertheless be noted that this type of complaint is rare and usually entails no financial penalty.
 So, do you need the additional retroactive coverage offered by the CMPA?
 We invite you to read on for further details.